Where did the myth of Santa Claus come from?

-Being in such a diverse city, even my son’s small class of 15 children have a fair number of different cultures, ethnicities and nationalities.
-The last thing I want to hear during school pick up is that one kid told another that Santa isn’t real because they believe in something else, and vise versa.
+Being in such a diverse city, even my son’s small class of 15 children have a fair number of different cultures, ethnicities, and nationalities.
+The last thing I want to hear during school pick up is that one kid told another that Santa isn’t real because they believe in something else, and vice versa.
 I demand that my children be both culturally sensitive and knowledgeable.
 In order to do this, however, I first need to be educated in the various cultures that he will run into in order to properly explain them to him before he says something he can’t take back.
 He also needs to be prepared for someone else to say something about his culture, and he needs to know how to deal with it properly.

 The oldest of December Giftbringers is Odin (or Wodan), the pre-Christian Germanic major god.
 Around December Odin would lead a “Wild Hunt” through the sky on his flying white horse called Sleipnir.
-His two ravens “Huggin & Muninn” would listen at the chimney, to tell Wodan about the good and bad behaviours of the mortals.
+His two ravens “Huggin & Muninn” would listen at the chimney, to tell Wodan about the good and bad behaviors of the mortals.
 Children would place their boots or clogs at the fireplace, filled with carrots, straw or sugar for the horse.
 Odin would reward this by replacing the gifts with candy.

 Saint Nicholas was the Catholic bishop of Myra in Turkey in the 4th Century.
 He was famous for his generous gifts to the poor.
 One of the stories tells about St Nicholas throwing coins through the window of a house, preventing the three daughters to become prostitutes in order to keep the family from starving.
 His birthday on December 6 was being celebrated throughout Europe ever since by giving presents to children.
-During the Chrisianization the pagan traditions connected to the Odin rituals, such as the horse on the roof and the placing of the shoes, were incorporated in the Saint Nicholas rituals.
+During the Christianization, the pagan traditions connected to the Odin rituals, such as the horse on the roof and the placing of the shoes, were incorporated in the Saint Nicholas rituals.
 Saint Nicholas as a gift bringer is traditionally accompanied by a contrasting character.
-This ‘dark’ and threatening companion figure has different appearances and names in different cultures throughout Europe: Knecht Ruprecht, Krampus, Klaubauf, Bartle, Pelznickel, Schmutzli, Belzebub, Hans Muff, Drapp or Zwarte Piet.
+This ‘dark’ and threatening companion figure has different appearances and names in different cultures throughout Europe: Knecht Ruprecht, Krampus, Klaubauf, Bartle, Pelznickel, Schmutzli, Beelzebub, Hans Muff, Drapp or Zwarte Piet.
 Saint Nicholas has many similarities in appearance with Odin, like the white beard and white horse.
 He would also reward good and punish bad behavior.
-In stead of a black raven, he has a dark human helper listening at the chimneys.
+Instead of a black raven, he has a dark human helper listening by the chimneys.

 Because half of Saint Nicholas’ remains are buried in Spain, many cultures include Spain in their traditions where the Saint is involved.

 Father Christmas appeared for the first time in 17th century England.
-He typified the spirit of good cheer at Christmas, but was neither a gift-bringer nor particularly associated with children.
+He typified the spirit of good cheer at Christmas, ut was neither a gift-bringer nor particularly associated with children.
 Father Christmas is identified with the old belief in the god Woden (aka Odin or Wodan) and is portrayed as a bearded man dressed in a long green fur-lined robe.
 The Ghost of Christmas Present in Dickens novel “A Christmas Carol” from 1843 closely resembles Father Christmas.

 Related Article: Tips for Christmas Markets

 Sinterklaas (or Sint Nikolaas) being the Dutch translation for Saint Nicholas, much of the history has remained the same, only the traditions involved in celebrating the Saint from such a distance has changed over the years.